bdnorris/DES-340/exercises/exercise03-first-website.md

 &mdash; Codecademy HTML (Introduction to HTML)

+Note, we're talking about the hierarchy of the document, not necessarily _visual hierarchy_.

 However you describe it, the nesting/hierarchy/parent-child relationships of our element is important.
 The first concern is describing the document.
 You want to section items off in a logical way.
 The second concern is styling and layout, which depend a lot on the relationships of your elements in HTML.

 ## Getting started